greatestoat/Aconews/README.md

  And each page have been implemented.
  Api.js for apicallback();
  And implemented in Firebase hosting.
+ .env is main for the api key to run.

 The Feature are the NEWS FETCHING: Fetches news articles using the GNews API.